 There are many types of pick and place feeder designs available.
 Some feeders can be used as-is without any further modifications, some feeders require a shift in the position where the cover tape is peeled off the tape, and yet other feeders require the shutter to be completely removed so that the cover tape peeling position can be adjusted.
-Figure 15 shows representative pictures of each feeder design.
-Since there are many different feeder designs in use, it is important to understand the basic principle behind modifying the feeders so that effective modifications can still be carried out when different feeder designs are encountered.
+Since there are many different feeder designs, it is important to understand the basic principle behind modifying the feeders so that effective modifications can still be carried out when different feeder designs are encountered.
+Refer to Figure 15 and Figure 16 for examples of feeder modifications.